microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 ![alt text](keyboardnav_multicol.png)

 ## Selection follows focus
 When you are navigating a RadioButtons list via the keyboard, as focus is placed on a previous or next RadioButton item, that item will also get selected/checked.
-This means the previous item that was selected/checked will be unselected, and the currently focused one will be instead.
+This means the previous item that was selected/checked will be unselected.

 |Before keyboard navigation | After keyboard navigation|
 |:--|:--|